-THE JIVAMUKTI BERLIN-PARIS CONNECTION: Ian Szydlowski back at the f.k.a.
-Jivamukti Berlin
+NEVER GOING TO GET TO FRANCE?: Ian Szydlowski from Jivamukti Yoga Paris back at the f.k.a.
+Jivamukti Berlin October 21-26

 We are super happy to welcome Ian Szydlowski back to Three Boons Yoga Berlin f.k.a.
 Jivamukti Berlin in March.

-Ian, a New York-born Chilean artist and yogi, who is now the co-owner of Jivamukti Yoga Paris, has been coming regularly to Berlin since the 2000’s and was one of the first yoga students at our yoga school f.k.a.
-Jivamukti Berlin, having taken classes here since 2009.
-Later, Ian became a Jivamukti Yoga teacher himself, taught regular classes at Jivamukti New York and also here at Jivamukti Berlin, and eventually channelled his passion for Jivamukti Yoga into co-founding and co-creating the beautiful Jivamukti Yoga Paris in 2020, which quickly became one of the most popular yoga schools in the city of love.
+Ian, a New York-born Chilean artist and yogi, who has in the meantime become the co-founder of Jivamukti Yoga Paris, has been coming regularly to Berlin since the 2000’s and was one of the first yoga students at our yoga school f.k.a.
+Jivamukti Berlin.
+Having taken classes here since 2009, Ian eventually became a Jivamukti Yoga teacher himself, taught regular classes at Jivamukti New York and also here at Jivamukti Berlin, and finally channelled his passion for Jivamukti Yoga into co-founding and co-creating the beautiful Jivamukti Yoga Paris in 2020, which quickly became one of the most popular yoga schools in France

-After years of being rooted in Paris—navigating the challenges of building a thriving yoga school (and, well, a certain global event)—Ian has finally found time to return to Berlin, the place where his Jivamukti journey began.
-It truly feels like a homecoming, and we couldn't be more excited to finally have him back!
+After years of being rooted in Paris—navigating the challenges of building a thriving yoga school (and, well, a certain global event)—Ian has finally found time to return to Berlin, the place where his Jivamukti journey began, for a 2nd time this year.
+It really feels like a homecoming, and we couldn't be more excited to have him back!

 LANGUAGE: English